MHRA Issues Top 5 Summer Safety Tips for Medicines and Medical Devices

-1. Caution with Hay Fever Treatments
+1. Beware Dangerous Hay Fever Treatments

-2. Store Medicines Correctly
+2. Store Your Medicines Like a Pro

-5. Medical Devices and Heat
+5. Keep Medical Devices Cool

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.